 Looking for a way to connect your faith and your love of athletics?
-Athletes for Christ (AFC), a ministry of Athletes in Action and Campus Crusade for Christ, focuses on presenting Jesus Christ as Savior and Lord to athletes, coaches, and all whom they influence.
+Athletes in Action, a ministry of Athletes in Action and Campus Crusade for Christ, focuses on presenting Jesus Christ as Savior and Lord to athletes, coaches, and all whom they influence.
 The organization bases its teaching on the Bible, and is spiritually nurturing, athletically-focused, and most of all, Christ-centered.
 Meets Monday nights at 7:15 pm, Blair Hall.

 Cru is a student-led ministry whose focus is to know Christ and make Him known at Wittenberg and throughout the world.
 Cru meets Thursday nights at 8:30 pm in Kissell Auditorium (Koch Hall).
 Cru also has a small group Bible Studies, opportunities for one-on-one mentoring, retreats, and opportunities for fellowship and service with other campuses.